j1-aggie/Restaurant_Rating_ETL/README.md

 Final database: Will be relational, since rating a restaurant includes several attributes: price, quality of food,
 	        cleanliness, and ambience.
 These attributes are subjective and unique to personal taste and expectations.

+Final Report October 27, 2020

+1.)
+We chose two different datasets: Yelp and Google Maps API.
+We chose these two to compare if sites were consistently supplying similar data to the public.
+2.)
+Each team member was assigned portions of the ETL Project once the proposal was drafted.
+Web Scraping was done by one team member, another performed
+    the Google Maps API extraction, and another created a Flask application.
+Jupyter notebooks were created by each team member and upload to the team’s GitHub repository to capture individual contributions to the project.
+The data was transformed and load using Zoom meetings.
+3.)
+Transformation of the data was completed as group.
+The team reviewed data to clean-up any redundancies and to ensure that missing data would not stop the code
+    from running successfully.
+4.)
+The type of final database selected best displayed the data and supported our narrative as to how restaurant ratings could be presented as an aggregate.
+A Flask
+    application created by the team allowed our database to be queried and return results in a JSON format.
+5.)
+The schema of the tables in the final database was created using pgAdmin4 and SQL to display the data as a relational data set.
+6.)
+We envision the database being used to rate restaurants in an aggregate manner and not by one customer’s rating.